wwanxh/homebridge-tuya-web/README.md

 ## Overview

-Homebridge plugin for Tuya devices using a cloud Tuya Web Api.
+Hoobs and Homebridge plugin for Tuya devices using a cloud Tuya Web Api.

-This Homebridge plugin is based on the Home Assistant Tuya integration that implements a special Tuya Home Assistant API.
+This plugin is based on the Home Assistant Tuya integration that implements a special Tuya Home Assistant API.

 See [Home Assistant Tuya integration](https://www.home-assistant.io/components/tuya/) and [Tuyaha python library](https://github.com/PaulAnnekov/tuyaha).

 ## Features

-This Homebridge Plugin implements the following features:
+This plugin implements the following features:

 - Controlling Tuya Wi-Fi enabled devices form within HomeKit enabled iOS Apps.
 - Uses simple and lightweight Cloud Web API to control and get state update from Tuya devices.
 You will need a stable internet connection to control the devices.